kemaltekce/leanlearning/content/learning/40_iterative_mapping_emotions.md

 feel overwhelmed, it can be a clue for a messy mind map.
 Which means a cleanup is needed.

-Group part of your mind map together to make it simpler.
+Group parts of your mind map together to make it simpler.
 Refine and restructure your mind map if you think other connections make more sense now that you have more knowledge.
 Get rid of too fine details if they clutter your mind map.
 But don't just delete them.
 Create separate notes for them and link to them from your mind map.

-Restructuring and simplifying will help overcome feeling overwhelmed.
+Restructuring and simplifying will help you overcome feeling overwhelmed.

 ## fear